realrate/Causing/education.md

 # Results

-The model is identified without regularization if we chose wage instead of log wage and use all observations.
+The model is identified without regularization if we choose wage instead of log wage and use all observations.
 This is an example that the requirement for regularization not only depends on the model but also on the data used.
-Still a slight regularization with alpha = 17.44 is chosen, minimizing the out-of-sample squared error.
+Still, a slight regularization with alpha = 2.64 is chosen, minimizing the out-of-sample squared error.

 This is what our hypothesized model looks like as a graph, the Average Direct Effects (ADE).
-E.g. we expect to education to increase by 0.1 years if the fathers education increases by one year.
+We expect education to increase by 0.1 years if the father's education increases by one year.
 The same should hold for the mother's education.
-Each sibling is ecpected to reduce duration of education by 0.1 years on average.
+Each sibling is expected to reduce duration of education by 0.1 years on average.
-If the young worker comes from a broken home, we ecpect the education to be half a year shorter on average.
+If the young worker was raised in a broken home, we ecpect the education to be half a year shorter on average.

 ![Average Direct Effects (ADE)](images_education/ADE.png)